 Industry associations such as ACEDS offer a variety of certifications, as do eDiscovery software providers like Relativity, Brainspace, DISCO, and more.

 While certificates are not necessary for success in this industry, oftentimes people who are successful acquire the knowledge anyway.
-For example, someone may have used Relativity for a full decade, know it like the back of their hand, and not have an RCA - even though they are as proficient as one.
+For example, someone may have used Relativity for a full decade, know it like the back of their hand, and not have a Relativity Certified Administrator (RCA) - even though they are as proficient as one.
 Many eDiscovery professionals find that their employers are happy to pay for certifications, or reimburse once the designation is achieved.

 Increasingly, people who work in the eDiscovery services and consulting spaces are obtaining adjacent certifications, especially privacy-focused certificates such as the Certified Information Privacy Professional (CIPP), Certified Information Security Systems Professional (CISSP), and the Certified Information Privacy Manager (CIPM).